-Reciprocal Links: Do They Help or Hurt Your SEO?
+Reciprocal Links: Do They Help Or Hurt Your SEO?

-Using reciprocal links – sometimes referred to as “traded” or “exchanged” links – was a popular method of link building in the early 2000s but has decreased in popularity in recent years.

-Reciprocal links are still a relatively common occurrence.
-They’re a natural byproduct of owning a website, after all.

-However, the way reciprocal links appear on sites today is different from 20 years ago.
+The way reciprocal links appear on sites – and the way they occur – is different from 20 years ago.

-In my research for this article, I found an insightful link building study done by Ahrefs, which states – and I must agree! – that developing relationships through authentic outreach, and linking to sources without expecting anything in return, are the most proper and natural ways to build reciprocal links.
+It happens when you develop relationships with other sites through authentic outreach, not to mention when you link to sources without any expectation of reciprocation, but they discover your link and, in fact, organically reciprocate.

+Further, an insightful link-building study done by Ahrefs shows how common reciprocal links still are on the web.

-This graph shows that only 26.4% of the authority domains used in Ahrefs’ study are not using reciprocal links:
+This graph shows that only 26.4% of the authority domains used in the study are not using reciprocal links:

-But the question still begs an answer: Do reciprocal links help or hurt your SEO?
+So, sure, reciprocal links are common, but do they help or hurt your SEO?

 What Are Reciprocal Links?

-A link exchange occurs when an agreement is made between two brands to trade links to boost SEO and site authority by essentially saying, “you link to me, and I’ll link to you.”
+A link exchange occurs when an agreement is made between two brands to trade links to boost SEO and site authority by essentially saying, “You link to me, and I’ll link to you.”

-In essence, a reciprocal link is a quid pro quo, or a “you scratch my back, I’ll scratch yours” situation.
+In essence, a reciprocal link is a quid pro quo or a “You scratch my back, I’ll scratch yours” situation.

 Does this sound shady?